MUSI: Music (MUSI)

 MUSI 253.
 Instrumental Survey.
 (1 Credit)

-A course designed to acquaint Choral Music Education majors with the historical development, nomenclature, methods of tone production, transpositions, and basic instructional methods of the brass, percussion, string, and woodwind instruments.
-201608.
+A course designed to acquaint majors with the historical development, nomenclature, methods of tone production, transpositions, and basic instructional methods of the brass, percussion, string, and woodwind instruments.

 MUSI 258.
 Vocal Diction I. (1 Credit)

 A study of the International Phonetic Alphabet (IPA) and its application to singing in English and Italian.
-(Education majors only).
-202408.
+For music education majors.
+Fall semesters.

 MUSI 259.
 Vocal Diction II.
 (1 Credit)

-A study of the International Phonetic Alphabet (IPA) and its application to singing in French and German.
-(Education majors only).
-Prerequisite: MUSI 258 202405.
+A study of the International Phonetic Alphabet (IPA) and its application to singing in French, German, and other languages.
+For music education majors.
+Spring semesters.
+Prerequisite: MUSI 258.

 MUSI 280.
 Sophomore Recital.
 (0 Credits)